tbilab/meToolkit/README.md

 - `snp`: number of copies of the current snp's minor allele.
 - Phecodes...: a series of columns corresponding to the phecodes of interest and if the occurred (`1`) or if they didn't (`0`).

+If no real data is available this data can be simulated with the included function `meToolkit::simIndividualData(n_codes, n_cases, prob_snp)`.

 ### Phewas Results:
 A dataframe containing the results of the to-be-investigated phewas study.
 Contains at least the following columns: